-Tokenization for all devices, channels and payment use-cases
+EMV Tokenization for all devices, channels, and payment use-cases

 One card, multiple payments

-Tokenization is the process of digitizing a single physical payment card into several independent digital payment means through the use of tokens.
+EMV Tokenization is the process of digitizing a single physical payment card into several independent digital payment means through tokens.

 And understand its flexibility.

-The same payment card can have as many tokens as the end-user has enabled devices - such as smartphones and wearables, and wallets such as OEM-Pays.
+The same credit card can have as many tokens as the end-user has enabled devices - such as smartphones and wearables, and wallets such as OEM-Pays.

 Tokens simplify life-cycle management because they can be suspended or deleted for a particular usage or device without impacting any other tokens in use – they are entirely autonomous.